-Jeffrey Dickstein brings more than 30 years of healthcare litigation experience – most recently as an Assistant US Attorney for the Department of Justice based in Miami, Florida – to help our whistleblower clients with Medicare and Medicaid fraud cases.
+Jeffrey Dickstein, a partner at Phillips & Cohen, brings more than 30 years of healthcare litigation experience – most recently as an Assistant US Attorney for the Department of Justice based in Miami, Florida – to help our whistleblower clients with Medicare and Medicaid fraud cases.

 As a leading federal healthcare lawyer with the US Attorney’s Office in the Southern District of Florida, Mr. Dickstein investigated and prosecuted many Medicare fraud cases against hospitals, health systems and doctors based on qui tam lawsuits filed by whistleblowers.

 Mr. Dickstein was awarded the Department of Justice Special Commendation Award in 2015 for “particularly outstanding services” as an Assistant US Attorney.